Abhayvishe/LeetCode/README.md

 # LeetCode

-A curated collection of LeetCode solutions showcasing structured problem-solving, DSA fundamentals, and consistent progression from basic to advanced algorithmic concepts.
+A curated collection of LeetCode solutions showcasing structured problem-solving, SQL , DSA fundamentals, and consistent progression from basic to advanced algorithmic concepts.

 # Objectives